pemre/demo/restaurant/es6/README.md

 ## Structure

-All source files belong to the src folder.
+All source files belong to the `src` folder.
 The index page itself is served off the `public` folder.

-Gulp tasks deploy your compiled and packed styles (one `styles.css`) and scripts (`app.js`) to this public folder either uncompressed with sourcemaps as default or compressed and without sourcemaps for production (use `--production` argument to gulp tasks).
+Gulp tasks deploy your compiled and packed styles (one `styles.css`) and scripts (`app.js`) to this public folder either uncompressed with sourcemaps as default or compressed and without sourcemaps for production (use `--production` argument to Gulp tasks).

 ```bash
 .